M-J-Murray/Portfolio/README.md

-# Portfolio
+# Super Awesome Timer Android Application
-An Android application I made for a friend</br>
+An Android application I am making for a friend</br>
 By Michael Murray</br>